Hamada Shimane Prefecture 浜田

 Hamada is a main station on the JR San-in line, and is only 90 minutes from Hiroshima and the Shinkansen by car via the Hamada Expressway which links to the Chugoku Expressway.

 Hamada is located on Route 9.
-By car, Hamada is 50 from Masuda.
+By car, Hamada is about a 50 minute drive from Masuda.

 Book Hotel Accommodation in Japan